 People who are more likely to have nausea and vomiting from chemotherapy include the following:

 - People who have previously vomited after cancer treatment

 - People who are anxious before cancer treatment

 - People younger than 50, especially women

 Mild nausea and vomiting can be quite uncomfortable, but it usually does not cause serious problems.
-Severe vomiting, such as vomiting a lot and often, can cause dehydration , electrolyte imbalance (loss of minerals in the body, such as potassium and sodium), weight loss , and depression .
+Severe vomiting, such as vomiting a lot and often, can cause dehydration , electrolyte imbalance, weight loss , and depression .
 In addition, severe vomiting may lead some patients to stop cancer treatment.

 Managing nausea and preventing vomiting